ysreddy337/jeditlatest/doc/README.txt

 <http://www.beanshell.org/contact.html>.

-Finally, if you want to chat about jEdit with other users and developers, come join the #jedit channel on irc.openprojects.net.
+Finally, if you want to chat about jEdit with other users and developers, come join the #jedit channel on irc.freenode.net.
 You can use the IRC plugin, available from <http://plugins.jedit.org>, for this purpose.

-You may also e-mail me directly by e-mailing <slava@jedit.org>.

 * Libraries

 jEdit bundles the following libraries:

-- gnu.regexp by the Free Software Foundation. jEdit bundles the gnu.regexp 1.1.5 CVS snapshot.

-  gnu.regexp is released under the 'GNU Lesser General Public License'.
-  The gnu.regexp homepage is <http://www.cacas.org/java/gnu/regexp/>.

 - AElfred XML parser by Microstar corporation.
+  This class is also DEPRECATED in favor of JDK 1.5's XmlReaderFactory class, or the supplied XMLUtilities helper classes.

   This class library is released under its own, non-GPL license, which reads as follows:

   "AElfred is free for both commercial and non-commercial use and redistribution, provided that Microstar's copyright and disclaimer are